 - Build a vocabulary for understanding media.
-This means you'll develop a language for attending to the particulars of audio, images, text, video, and interfaces. - Learn a variety of techniques for engaging media today.
-This means we'll 2. experiment with different approaches to media in the 21st century. - Account for context and culture in the analysis of media across the globe.
-This 3. means we'll consider how, where, when, by whom, for whom, and under what assumptions media are made, interpreted, and circulated. - Respond directly to classroom activities and lectures about media.
-This means you'll complete four worksheets to demonstrate what you're learning. - 5.
-Reflect on your learning and communicate its applications to the study and production of media today.
+This means we'll identify the particulars of audio, images, text, video, and interfaces as they pertain to content creation. - Practice techniques for engaging media.
+This means we'll experiment with different critical approaches to media in the 21st century. - Account for context and culture in the analysis of media across the globe.
+This means we'll consider how, where, when, by whom, for whom, and under what assumptions media are made, interpreted, and circulated. - Respond directly to classroom activities and lectures about media.
+This means you'll complete four worksheets to demonstrate what you're learning. - Reflect on your learning and communicate its applications to the study and production of media today.
 This reflection will take the form of a portfolio, which will be your final project in this course.